gophercoders/website/content/lessonplans/KS2/lower/further-variables.md

 The pupils should be able to open the text editor, create a source code file and save it, with support.

-The pupils should be able to find the errors and fix the `babvariable` program, with considerable support
+The pupils should be able to find the errors and fix the `babvariable` program, with considerable support.

-The pupils should be able to create the `hellome` program, with considerable support
+The pupils should be able to create the `hellome` program, with considerable support.

-The pupils should be able to change the `hellome` program to the `hellofriend` program, with considerable support
+The pupils should be able to change the `hellome` program to the `hellofriend` program, with considerable support.

 ### Plenary
 What does this do?